ITBE-Fusion-Lab-23/backend/README.md

 By running all the components together, you can have the backend running locally on your device.

+## Setup

+For the back end to run, the MongoDB and 3D CityDB data has to be added to the correct directories.
+The folders "CityGMLData" and "pg-data" on SyncAndShare are to be put into the "3dcitydb" folder.

 ## Quickstart

 For a fast and easy start, run: